DENG-MIT/CRNN-Pyrolysis/beechwood.md

 > I only condier the experimental data during heating up, as I cannot determine the time during cooling down.

+> The mass are normalized mass by the initial mass.

 **3 out of 4 datasets for training.**

 ![5K/min](./results/beechwood/5s10r-01/figs/conditions/pred_exp_1.png)